vikingeducation/prep_basics/test-yourself-answers.md

 #### Script

 Magic invocation, which could be casted by mage in a matter of a minutes.
-Don`t need tough preparations and internisation.
+Don't need tough preparations and internisation.
 You could write spells in .rb files and than order your _Ruby_ individual to cast it.

 *Contributed by [Shamash](https://github.com/Shamash2014)*